The QlikView table viewer is a graphical tool that QlikView developers use to visualize the QlikView data model.

 The Qlikview Table Viewer is the ability to view the data inside QlikView tables in the data model.
 To view data (limited to the first 1000 rows in the table), left-click on the table title bar, and click on Preview.
 A dialog box displays the data fields in the selected table.
 This is useful when you are building a script, so you can check the outcomes for a particular change.

 In the following example, we are previewing the data fields in the Physician Order Facts table.
-This table has 17 rows, all of which is displayed in the dialog box.
+This table has 17 rows, all of which are displayed in the dialog box.

 If you want to go beyond previewing data in tables using Table Viewer, you can also view data in individual QVD files.
 There is a great third-party tool for doing just that: QViewer, or EasyQlik is a very fast and small footprint standalone file viewer for analyzing the QVD files.